Joshun/simple-parser/README.md

     key1=value1
     key2=value2

-## Multiple keys with the same name can be distinguished by specifying a different occurence, e.g.:
+## Multiple keys with the same name can be distinguished by specifying a different occurrence, e.g.:

     # Setup section 1
     mykey=value1